rhomobile/rhomobile-docs/eb/en/edge/api/screenorientation.md

 ### leftHanded()
-<p>Sets the screen orientation to left-handed orientation.
-Note the webpage will not reformat in line with the new screen size automatically.</p>
+Sets the screen orientation to left-handed orientation.
+Note the webpage will not reformat in line with the new screen size automatically.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>